Skip to main content

 #

-The slab fraction controls the thickness of the measurement region as a fraction of the guide’s arc length.
-Smaller values give more local measurements; larger values average over more of the clump.
+The slab fraction sets how thick that slab is, as a fraction of the guide’s length.
+Smaller values measure more locally.
+Larger values average over more of the clump.